-The news that health insurance premiums are again rising rapidly is the latest reminder that President Obama's health care law is producing the opposite of what it promised.
+The news that health insurance premiums are again rising rapidly is the latest reminder that President Barack Obama's health care law, called the Affordable Care Act but known universally as ObamaCare, is producing the opposite of what it promised.

-During the 2008 presidential campaign, then-Sen. Obama promised health care reform that would lower premiums for the typical family by \$2,500.
+During the 2008 presidential campaign, then-Senator Obama promised health-care reform that would lower premiums for the typical family by \$2,500.

 That year, the average premium for an employer-based family plan rose 5 percent to \$12,680.
-Premiums rose another 5 percent in 2009 and 3 percent in 2010.
+Premiums rose another 5 percent in 2009 and just 3 percent in 2010.